-The level crossing on North, McKinnon and Centre roads have been removed and major works are underway to lower the rail line and build three new stations.
+The level crossings on North, McKinnon and Centre roads have been removed and works are continuing to finalise Ormond, McKinnon and Bentleigh stations.

 What you need to know

 All three dangerous and congested level crossings have been removed and three stations are open at Ormond, McKinnon and Bentleigh.